Skip to main content

 Honor

 At its center is the monumental tapestry Honor, one of the largest in the Metropolitan Museum of Art in New York, measuring nearly 6 by 7.5 meters.
-Honor: is it an artist talk, a performance, or a performance that masquaredes as an artist talk?
+Is Honor an artist talk, a performance, or a performance that masquaredes as an artist talk?

 Writer and director Suzanne Bocanegra weaves her personal story together with her interpretation of this sixteenth-century tapestry, revealing a rich tapestry of characters and narratives.
-The work comes alive in a dynamic mix of Bocanegra’s sharp cultural observations, personal reflections, colorful imagery projected on a large screen, and a compelling performance by actress Lili Taylor (Six Feet Under).
+The work comes alive in a dynamic mix of Bocanegra’s sharp cultural observations, personal reflections, colorful imagery projected on a large screen, and a compelling performance by actress, writer and activist Tanya Selvaratnam.

 The performance Honor is one of the works personally selected by composer Hildur Guðnadóttir, associate artist of Holland Festival 2026.